stoplightio/gitlabhq/doc/api/events.md

 YYYY-MM-DD
 ```

-## List currently authenticated user's events
+## List events across the currently authenticated user's accessible projects

 >**Note:** This endpoint was introduced in GitLab 9.3.

-Get a list of events for the authenticated user.
+Get a list of events for the activity across the authenticated user's accessible projects.

 ```
 GET /events